 The other two terms similar to this ratio are:

 What is a Cash Flow Coverage Ratio?

-The cash flow coverage ratio can be defined as the measure or indicator of a company’s or business’s capability to fund its own current expenses.
+This ratio can be defined as the measure or indicator of a company’s or business’s capability to fund its own current expenses.
 This ratio indicates whether the cash generated from the main operation of the business is enough or not to pay off its mandatory expenses (current obligations).
-The operating cash flow is the amount which is obtained by the business with its primary products or services.
-The simple cash flow coverage ratio analysis says that anything more than one is a good ratio as that indicates the company’s fund is more than its current liabilities.
-But a ratio less than one indicates that the company is having less fund than the required sum for paying off its liabilities, it might have to consider a refinancing or restructuring the operations to generate more cash flows.
+The operating cash flow is the amount obtained by the business with its primary products or services.
+The simple cash flow coverage ratio analysis says that anything more than one is a good ratio, indicating that the company’s fund is more than its current liabilities.
+But a ratio less than one indicates that the company has fewer funds than the required sum for paying off its liabilities.
+It might have to consider refinancing or restructuring the operations to generate more cash flows.

 Calculation and Formula of Cash Flow Coverage Ratio